 This hotel also has a restaurant and we both had a pasta dish there for dinner.
 It was good but I do have to say I got sick almost as soon as we got back to our room and spent quite some time in the bathroom that night.
 I honestly can't say if it was the pasta or just the fact that I'd been eating quite differently than I normally do all week and was pretty exhausted too.

 Luckily, I was fine again by the time we had to get up but because I didn't want to take any risks, I didn't indulge in the breakfast buffet that already starts at 4 am.
 It looked really good, though.

-Given our big room, the lovely welcome at the reception and the extensive and early-starting breakfast, I'd definitely stay here again.
-As dad was fine, I'm hoping my stomach issues that night weren't a testament of the restaurant's quality.
+Given our big room, the lovely welcome at the reception, and the extensive and early-starting breakfast, I'd definitely stay here again.
+As dad was fine, I'm hoping my stomach issues that night weren't a testament to the restaurant's quality.

 Recommended South Coast tours